-Bitfinex is one of the larger crypto exchanges with a 30-day trading volume of $3.5 billion.
+Bitfinex is one of the larger crypto exchanges with a 30-day Betfair Trading volume of $3.5 billion.
 It’s also one of the oldest given it was founded in 2012.
 It allows users to lend BTC or USD to others for use as margin on their own positions, however only up to a maximum leverage of 3.3x, which is conservative, to say the least.

 Cryptofacilities, unlike many other crypto futures exchanges, is fully regulated by the Financial Conduct Authority in the UK.
 It offers futures contracts in Bitcoin or XRP, and the interface is user-friendly.